milanm/csharp-cheatsheet/README.md

 int comparison = string.Compare("abc", "ABC", StringComparison.Ordinal); // not equal
 ```

-For better performance with repeated string concatenation, use `StringBuilder`:
+For better performance with repeated string concatenation (as String is immutable type), use `StringBuilder`:

 ```csharp
 using System.Text;